 - “We can all agree that the unexamined life is not worth living…but if all you’re doing is examining, you’re not living.” — Adam Leipzig

 Bonus (from my wife): “It’s certainly changed my perspective for the better.
 I’ve always looked at things from other angles, but I’m looking at life from angles that I didn’t know previously existed.
 Here’s my philosophy on life: Respectfully question everything; we know nothing.”

-Update 7/16/19: I’m working on a book about how to find and create life purpose!
+Update 8/28/19: I’m working on a course (and possibly book) about life purpose!
 It will be a detailed guide outlining how I’ve found and created my own life purpose over the last four years since my existential crisis.
 Please sign up for email or follow socially to be notified when it is available.
 Thank you!